Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.0.0 - 2019-02-26  =

+* Refactor the code to allow child themes to override the views folder - https://docs.themeisle.com/article/985-how-to-create-a-child-theme-for-neve
+* Updated the onboarding notice to provide more information
+* Fixed issue with the image source for the Video block for Otter
+* Updated starter sites to use Anchor widgets

 = 1.1.4 - 2019-02-08  =

 * Fixed alignment issues with the Gallery widget